Adani Green Energy shares in news today, here's why

-The Adani Green Energy stock is down 41% in a year.
-The Adani Group stock has fallen 43.19% in three months.
+The Adani Green Energy stock is down 17% in a year.
+The Adani Group stock has fallen 23.75% in 2024.

 The large cap stock hit a 52-week high of Rs 2173.65 on June 3, 2024 and a 52-week low of Rs 870.90 on November 27, 2024.
 It has a high beta of 1.7, indicating very high volatility in the last one year.

-The Adani Group’s stock is trading in the oversold zone, signals the relative strength index (RSI) of 26.2.
-Adani Green shares are trading higher than the 5 day, 10 day but lower than the 50 day, 100 day, 150 day, 200 day moving averages.
+The Adani Group’s stock is trading neither in the oversold nor in the overbought zone, signals the relative strength index (RSI) of Adani Green Energy which stands at 43.
+Adani Green shares are trading lower than the 5 day, 10 day, 50 day, 100 day, 150 day, 200 day moving averages.

-"With commissioning of this plant, AGEL’s total operational renewable generation capacity has increased to 11,666.1 MW.
-Based on the relevant clearances, it was decided at 2.51 p.m. on January 14, 2025 to operationalize the plant and commence power generation from January 15, 2025," said Adani Green Energy on Tuesday
+"Adani Renewable Energy Holding Nine Limited, a wholly-owned subsidiary of the Company, has incorporated 3 (three) wholly-owned subsidiaries, namely, Adani Green Energy Sixty Five Limited (“AGE65L”), Adani Green Energy Sixty Six Limited (“AGE66L”) and Adani Green Energy Sixty Seven Limited (“AGE67L”) on December 12, 2024," said the Adani Group firm.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today